HathorNetwork/hathor-wallet-service-old/DATABASE.md

   PRIMARY KEY (`address`,`tx_id`,`token_id`)
 );

+-- This should allow for only one row at a time
+-- We do this by using the
 CREATE TABLE `version_data` (
+  `id` int unsigned NOT NULL DEFAULT 1,
   `timestamp` bigint unsigned NOT NULL,
   `version` varchar(11) NOT NULL,
   `network` varchar(8) NOT NULL,